• Skip to primary navigation

 We cut the plants at the soil level, leaving the roots in the ground to keep the nitrogen-fixing component.

-Then I picked the green pods off of the plants and placed the rest down to dry.
+Then I picked the green pods off the plants and placed the rest down to dry.
 It was a lot of work, to be honest.
 Good thing one can always listen to a good book while doing boring tasks.

 The green chickpeas can be used like green peas and are tasty.